dy/define-element/README.md

 ## Shadow DOM

-Can be defined via `shadowrootmode` property (as in [declarative-shadow-dom](https://developer.chrome.com/docs/css-ui/declarative-shadow-dom))
+Can be defined via `shadowrootmode` property:

 ```html
 <my-element>